NTE PS5 Best Settings: 4K 60FPS Performance Guide

 Troubleshooting: FPS Issues

 Q: I’m getting 45–50 FPS instead of 60.
 What’s wrong?
-A: Disable DLSS 4 first (adds 2–3 FPS cost).
-If still low, disable Ray Tracing.
-If still low, contact support—likely a bug.
+A: Confirm Performance mode first, then disable Ray Tracing and lower particle quality.
+If still low, contact support because it may be a patch-specific issue.

 Q: Why does the UI look blurry sometimes?
 A: If UI Scale is below 90%, text can anti-alias poorly.
 Raise it to 100%.